 Fill in your commute details to see the comparison.

 Last verified: April 2026.
 MTA base fare $3.00.
 Gas, insurance, and parking estimates based on current NYC averages.
 Your actual costs will vary.

 Everyone in New York City has a commute opinion.
 Car people say the subway is a nightmare.
 Subway people say parking alone costs more than a car payment.
 Uber people are quietly spending $8,000 a year without realizing it.
 This calculator cuts through the noise with real numbers.
 Enter your situation and see what your commute really costs, including depreciation, parking, insurance, and what that money would look like if you invested it instead.
+If the commute cost is pushing you toward a car, our Car Payment Calculator shows the real cost of financing.

+Fill in your commute details to see the comparison.